 Many beloved wild places are not actually protected under the law and can therefore be converted to another purpose.
 Municipalities need to make strong commitments to conserving these assets as communities grow.
-Environmental conservation of parks, forests, wetlands and watercourses is integral to human and environmental health, well-being and prosperity of a municipality.
+Environmental conservation of a green and blue network - including parks, forests, wetlands and watercourses - is integral to human and environmental health, well-being and prosperity of a municipality.

-Good land use planning by CBRM is essential to retaining green spaces and all the benefits these areas provide.
-All residents of CBRM should have opportunities to enjoy and benefit from public parks and green spaces.
+Good land use planning by a municipality is essential to retaining green spaces and all the benefits these areas provide.
+All members of a community should have opportunities to enjoy and benefit from public parks and green spaces.

 Wetlands are also an important part of climate change resiliency for our communities.
-They store carbon in their soil, filter and replenish groundwater and can help to safeguard our homes and communities during extreme weather events such as floods, storms and fires.
+They store carbon in their soil, filter and replenish groundwater and can help to safeguard our homes and communities during extreme weather events such as floods, storms, and fires.
 Protecting these natural assets, particularly in communities where they are vulnerable to destruction and degradation from development, is key, and the responsibility of all levels of government.
-The new Municipal Planning Strategy, CBRM Forward, outlines the goal of preserving CBRM's wetlands as part of stormwater management.